Tom specialises in commercial litigation, intellectual property and media law.

 appeared in the Supreme Court in a high-profile defamation case about qualified privilege, damages awards and the circumstances when a jury's verdict can be set aside

-- appeared in the High Court and Court of Appeal successfully establishing that a director of a law firm was liable under the Fair Trading Act 1986 for actions relating to financing the share purchase of Orcon
+appeared in the High Court and Court of Appeal establishing that a director of a law firm was liable for breaches of the Fair Trading Act 1986 concerning financing the share purchase of Orcon

-- appeared in the Supreme Court successfully arguing that a commercial property was not held in trust and the transfer of that property was intended to defeat the respondent's rights in the property.
+appeared in the Supreme Court successfully arguing that a commercial property was not held in a beneficial trust and the transfer of that property was intended to defeat the respondent's rights in the property